 It is the first book to make The Jesus Paradox as understood by the Desert Fathers and Mothers accessible to general readers in the West, and will appeal to Progressive Christians who liked Marcus Borg’s Meeting Jesus Again for the First Time and open-minded Evangelicals who liked Phillip Yancey’s The Jesus I Never Knew.

 Healing The Divide is a must read if you find yourself:

 - Frustrated by the fundamentalist and new age polarization of Twenty-first Century Christianity

 AMOS’ NEXT BOOK ENTITLED BE STILL AND LISTEN: EXPERIENCE THE PRESENCE OF GOD IN YOUR LIFE, will publish on June 12th, 2018.
 You can pre-order at Amazon, Barnes & Noble, or ChristianBook.com.

 STAY TUNED FOR A BOOK CO-AUTHORED BY RICH LEWIS AND AMOS ENTITLED CENTERING PRAYER JOURNEY: DISCOVERING AND MIRRORING THE DYNAMIC UNION OF THE HISTORIC JESUS AND THE DIVINE CHRIST, SCHEDULED TO COME OUT IN 2019!

 Amos Smith’s unique voice is rooted in his long-term centering prayer practice and his international background.
-His latest book, Be Still, is a trumpet call to the inner treasures of contemporary Christian mysticism.
+His latest book, Be Still and Listen, is a trumpet call to the inner treasures of contemporary Christian mysticism.

 -Richard Rohr, author of Falling Upward